derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 Why does the next/previous month links not work for the calendar view ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The next/presious links use the ``overrideDemand`` feature, which by default is disabled.
+The next/presious links use the ``overwriteDemand`` feature, which by default is disabled.
 Make sure you have
-unchecked the **Disable override demand** setting in the plugin.
+unchecked the **Disable overwrite demand** setting in the plugin.

 How do I show the event title as page title on the detail page?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~